JohnTelford/iterate-webdev-cloudflare/docs/iterate-webdev.md

 This is done by all team members working on website features, fixes, or testing at the same time.
 Team members can deploy private Preview Internet websites with their changes, without disturbing other team members work or the website production version.
 This enabling stakeholders to monitor progress and quickly give feedback, speeding up the development process.
 This greatly simplifies traditional software reviews.

 ## Defect Remediation Costs

+![bugFixChart](/img/bugFixChart.jpg){ width="700" }

+!!! note

-The slightest errors during development will require Defect Remediation sometime during the life time of the website.
+    The slightest errors during website development will require Defect Remediation sometime during the life time of the website.
 The highest cost over the life time of website projects is remediating defects.
-The highest cost over the life time of website projects is remediating defects.

 Content and software defects cost less when found early

-![bugFixChart](/img/bugFixChart.jpg){ width="700" }